Existence is a fight to the death

 Instead, I will rage.
 I will wield my birthright of vitality to bring choice to every impasse.
 Short or long, tragic or bountiful, I alone will direct the flow of the water as it carves the canyons of my existence.

 Choose to be good, to do good, and to inspire good, on your own terms.
-Every situation is just a bubbling mess of factors to pull a narrative from that gives meaning to time on earth.
-A vector of energy that came from the stars and will return to the ground, which can be consciously spent to create positive impact in that short space between phases.
+We are just a vector of energy that came from the stars and will return to the ground, which can consciously create positive impact in that short space between phases.

 If the universe wants the light to die, it had better come with the intention to kill.
 Shoulder your burden and strengthen your resolve against tragedy.
 Seize responsibility with gratitude, as every result or consequence is a chorus singing hymnals to our autonomy.
 Manifest the reality you desire and when the universe raises its fist, be prepared to fight.